MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/embed-multiple-viz.md

 Custom visualizations are also supported.
 To embed custom visualizations, you should deploy them on MicroStrategy Library first.
 To deploy custom visualizations on MicroStrategy Library, refer to [Deploy a custom visualization](https://www2.microstrategy.com/producthelp/Current/VisSDK/Content/topics/HTML5/Deploying_a_custom_visualization.htm).

+Here is a live demo for this in [Embedding Playground](https://microstrategy.github.io/playground/?example=g28).

 ## Requirements

 You must use the js bundle, `native-embedding-sdk.js`: